s-saisw/readingSummary/Female-employment-Japan.md

 - **Change in X**: Amount of cash benefit was raised from 25% to 40% of wage in 2001.
 This paper compares outcomes of mothers before and after the reform.
 - **Beta**: Increase in the amount of cash benefit did not increase job continutiy

+### Asai (2019)
+- **Data**: Match establishment-worker data from Basic Survey on Wage Structure and Economic Census.
+- **Sample restriction**:
+    - Workers with tenure less than two years
+    - Firms and establishments with ten or more employees
+    - Employees who are 18-60 years old
+- **Y**:
+    - Probability of permanent employment
+    - Starting pay
+- **X**: Interaction between
+    - Employment costs of leave to the firm.
+    - Probability that a working woman eligible for leave has a child and thus goes on leave,
+- **Change in X**:
+    - Firm's cost to parental leave policy is lowered over the years through reforms
+- **Beta**:
+    - Reducing costs by the equivalent of a 100 thousand yen increases the probability of being hired as a permanent worker by 1.7 percent
+    - and increases starting wages by 2.5 percent.

 ***
 ## Childcare Facility